arcus/education_modules/git_history_of_project/git_history_of_project.md

 - [[ ]] `git show 081cd9`
 ***
 <div class ="answer">
-The *most recent* commit is the current `HEAD` and its commit number is `584977`.
+As long as you didn't do anything fancy to move `HEAD`, the most *recent commit* is the current `HEAD`.
+Its commit number is `584977`.
 Since both refer to the same commit, you can use either.

 The command `git show HEAD~1` will show you one checkpoint earlier in your work, while `git show 081cd9` will give you an error since `081cd9` it is not the *first* six digits of a known commit number.
 </div>